panglesd/slipshow/docs/visual-structure.rst

   We might want to control that better, and we'll look at that later.

-Let's make the titles bigger (using ``font-size``, as we did for the clock emoji) and add some text to fill the empty subslips.
+Let's make the titles bigger (using ``font-size``, as we did for the clock emoji) and add some text to fill the empty subslips (LLorem ipsuM-generated).

 .. code-block:: diff